JenniferBuehler/car_demo/README.md

 * A puts the car into REVERSE
 * B puts the car into NEUTRAL

-# Running directktm without Docker
+# Running directly without Docker

 If you have ROS already set up on your system, there is no need to go via docker, you can run the demo directly.